1977 Arizona armored car robbery: Trials and convictions

-State and federal prosecutors split the charges and the Poland brothers went on trial for robbery and kidnapping in federal court on February 15, 1979, were found guilty on those charges based on the circumstantial evidence alone, and were sentenced to 100 years in prison.
-In November 1979, an Arizona state jury returned the guilty verdict for murder and that meant the death penalty for both of them but they appealed their convictions.
+State and federal prosecutors split the charges, and the Poland brothers went on trial for robbery and kidnapping in federal court on February 15, 1979, were found guilty on those charges based on the circumstantial evidence alone, and were sentenced to 100 years in prison.
+In November 1979, an Arizona state jury returned the guilty verdict for murder, which meant the death penalty for both of them, but they appealed their convictions.
 The Arizona Supreme Court found that the testimony of a hypnotized witness and the taser gun evidence should not have been used.
-They also found out that the jury had inappropriately discussed the federal trial and that meant their murder convictions were overturned and parole laws at the time meant they would be eligible for parole in less than seven years.
+They also found out that the jury had inappropriately discussed the federal trial, which meant their murder convictions were overturned, and parole laws at the time meant they would be eligible for parole in less than seven years.

 In 1982, an Arizona prosecutor declined a retrial for the brothers due to cost and evidence already excluded by the Arizona Supreme Court.
-U.S Attorney Melvin Macdonald, outraged that the Poland brothers would possibly get away with murder, was deputized as an Arizona State Prosecutor.
-In spite of evidence difficulties prosecutors decided to try to determine the time the victims had been deposited in Lake Mead and prove that it was the same time the Polands were at the lake.
-After much pondering a crucial piece of evidence was found, in the form of Cecil Newkirk's self-winding watch, which stopped working at 10:37 p.m on May 26, 1977.
-That particular watch would stop working if it were not moved for 12 hours, which meant that the watch stopped working 12 hours after the deceased guard's arm came to rest at the bottom of Lake Mead.
-But to prove it they actually had watch experts from Switzerland examine it to determine that the watch did not stop due to water damage.
+U.S. Attorney Melvin Macdonald, outraged that the Poland brothers would possibly get away with murder, was deputized as an Arizona State Prosecutor.
+Despite evidence difficulties, prosecutors decided to try to determine the time the victims had been deposited in Lake Mead and prove that it was the same time the Polands were at the lake.
+After much pondering, a crucial piece of evidence was found in the form of Cecil Newkirk's self-winding watch, which stopped working at 10:37 p.m. on May 26, 1977.
+That particular watch would stop working if it were not moved for 12 hours, which meant it stopped working 12 hours after the deceased guard's arm came to rest at the bottom of Lake Mead.
+But to prove it, they had watch experts from Switzerland examine it to determine that the watch did not stop due to water damage.

 Forensics experts used this evidence to estimate when the bodies had been dumped into the water.
-Their estimation exactly matched the time the FBI had established that the Polands were at the lake, getting their pickup towed from Bonelli Landing.
-The prosecutor explained that the Polands had indeed been there to dump the bodies and that convinced the jury to return the guilty verdict for murder for Michael and Patrick Poland on November 18, 1982.
-The defendants appealed again but this time, the United States Supreme Court affirmed the death sentences for the Polands.
+Their estimation matched the time the FBI had established that the Polands were at the lake, getting their pickup towed from Bonelli Landing.
+The prosecutor explained that the Polands had been there to dump the bodies, which convinced the jury to return the guilty verdicts for the murder of Russel Dempsey and Cecil Newkirk on November 18, 1982.
+The defendants appealed again, but this time, the United States Supreme Court affirmed the death sentences for the Polands.

-In 1997 the brothers brought separate cases against the State of Arizona, stating that they had not been informed that their conduct could result in the death penalty, which was rejected by the judge.
+In 1997 the brothers brought separate cases against the State of Arizona, stating that they had not been informed that their conduct could result in the death penalty, which the judge rejected.

 In 1998, Michael Poland's lawyers argued that he could not be executed because he had to complete his federal sentence first, which was due to finish in 2045.